joeypiccola/joeypiccola.github.io/_posts/2018-07-17-adding-a-cert-to-the-puppet-enterprise-console.md

 The following discusses how to add a certificate to the Puppet Enterprise Console.

-1. generate a csr `puppet.piccola.us.csr` and submit it to a CA.
+1. generate a csr `puppet.piccola.us.csr` and submit it to a CA. in this example a cert request was generated with PowerShell and submitted to a Microsoft CA.
 2. download it `puppet.piccola.us.cer` in `.der` format. once downloaded add it to the personal store of a windows machine then export it with keys and extensions as a `.pfx` (e.g. `puppet.piccola.us.pfx`).
 3. at this point you should have the following three files.
 ```